Withholding Exemptions - Personal Exemptions - Form W-4

 - Do not claim “Exempt” withholding status on line 7.

 - Write “Nonresident Alien” or “NRA” above the dotted line on line 6 of Form W-4.

-The amount to be added to the nonresident alien´s wages to calculate income tax withholding is set forth in the following chart; Chapter 9 of Publication 15 for the current year provides an updated chart.
+The amount to be added to the nonresident alien´s wages to calculate income tax withholding is set forth in Chapter 9 of Publication 15.

 Note.
 Nonresident alien students from India and business apprentices from India are not subject to this procedure.

-The amounts added under this chart are added to wages solely for calculating income tax withholding on the wages of the nonresident alien employee.
+The amounts added under the chart in Chapter 9 of Publication 15 are added to wages solely for calculating income tax withholding on the wages of the nonresident alien employee.
 These chart amounts should not be included in any box on the employee's Form W-2 and do not increase the income tax liability of the employee.
 Also, these chart amounts do not increase the social security, Medicare, or FUTA tax liability of the employer or the employee.
 This procedure only applies to nonresident alien employees who have wages subject to income tax withholding.